ts-klassen/qrpc/ansible/README.md

   source type, and the path to your tarball.
 The role exposes `qrpc_repo_root`, so the default `qrpc_source_path` already points at `_release_packages/qrpc-<version>-<arch>.tar.gz` relative to the repo root.
+  This playbook always runs the `qrpc_backup` role, so set `qrpc_backup_s3_bucket` and related credentials/endpoint variables before deploying or the run will stop at the role's variable assertions.
 - `host_vars/<hostname>.yml` – per-host overrides, most importantly
   `qrpc_config_source`.
 Point it at a file that lives next to your inventory, e.g. `qrpc_config_source: "{{ inventory_dir }}/configs/<fqdn>.config"`.